Meteor-Community-Packages/meteor-collection-hooks/README.md

 ### TODO

+- Break out all code related to "extending" validators into its own package
 - Write tests to verify that `this._super` and `this.context` in hook callbacks are functioning as intended

 ### Contributors